312512022JiaWun/Testing/11218_matrix_calculation/11218_matrix_calculation.md

 ## Task Description
-Write a C program to perform addition, subtraction, and multiplication operations of two 2D matrices.
-The size of all the matrices will not lager than 100*100.
+Write a C program to perform addition, subtraction, and multiplication operations between two 2D matrices.

-## Hint

-When you do the addition and subtraction, the size of the two matrices should be the same.

-When you do the multiplication, the column size of the first matrix should equal to the row size of the second matrix.

 ## Input Format
-The first line contains five integers:

-The first two integers represent the dimensions (row and column) of the first matrix.

-The following two integers represent the dimensions (row and column) of the second matrix.

-The last integer represents the type of operation you will perform(0 represents addition, 1 represents subtraction, and 2 represents multiplication).

-Starting from the second line represents the elements of the two matrices in matrix format respectively.

-Note that: Starting from the second line, the shape of the two matrices should match the dimensions provided in the first line.
+Start by entering the dimensions of two matrices.
+Then, input your choice of operation (0 for addition, 1 for subtraction, 2 for multiplication).
+Next, input the two matrices you wish to perform the operation on.

 ## Ouput Format
-Print all the elements of the resulting matrix after performing the operation in matrix format.
+The resulting matrix after the operation.

 ## Sample Input 1
 ```